The Quelmer boat cemetery Old boat hulls sailing out of time

 A place that inspires artists

-Painters from the region were invited a few years ago to exercise their talent and as a symbol, the painter Kalvez installed in Cancale not far from there signed a fresco called “La Belle Endormie” on one of these hulls.
-As the tide goes out, some of them uncover their emaciated sides to show only the remains of their spine.
+Local painters were invited a few years ago to exercise their talent and as a symbol, the painter Kalvez based in nearby Cancale signed a fresco called “La Belle Endormie” on one of these hulls.
+As the tide goes out, some of them reveal their emaciated sides to show only the remains of their spinal column.

 A walk to discover the maritime past of the Rance